embark-framework/embark-site/source/docs/contracts_deployment.md

       "deployment": {
         <mark class="highlight-inline">"accounts": [
           {
-            "privateKey": "your_private_key"
+            // If privateKey is set to `random`, will generate a random account (can be useful for tests) "privateKey": "your_private_key"
           },
           {
-            "privateKeyFile": "path/to/file" // You can put more than one key, separated by , or ;
+            "privateKeyFile": "path/to/file", // Either a keystore or a list of keys, separated by , or ;
-          },
+            "password": "passwordForTheKeystore" // Needed to decrypt the keystore file },
           {
             "mnemonic": "12 word mnemonic",